sadighian/crypto-rl/README.md

 # Multiprocessing Crypto Recorder
 As of June 23th, 2018.
 ## 1. Purpose
-Application designed to subscribe and record the full limit order book data from **GDAX** and **Bitfinex** into a MongoDB for reinforcement learning simulations.
+Application designed to subscribe and insert_record the full limit order book data from **GDAX** and **Bitfinex** into a MongoDB for reinforcement learning simulations.

 ## 2. Scope
-Application is intended to be used to record limit order book data for reinforcement learning modeling.
+Application is intended to be used to insert_record limit order book data for reinforcement learning modeling.
 Currently, there is no functionality developed to place order and actually trade.